Enrique1263/IBD/README.md

 Leveraging the RESTful nature of news APIs, data is acquired in JSON format, enabling seamless integration with MongoDB.
 Data scalability is achieved through multiple APIs and API keys, facilitating concurrent requests and higher request rates.
 Data availability is contingent upon API uptime.

 With MongoDB, data management is delegated to the database, necessitating sufficient replicas to match the pace of API data retrieval.
 Data retrieval can be facilitated using MongoDB interfaces such as Compass or Python library pymongo.

+For the Milvus part, not only is more efficient for vector and low weight data storege, it also provides the powerful tool of similarity-based search.
+In order to manage the large amount of documents, we use MinIO that loads in RAM only the necessary stuff.
+It can also be deployed via cluster and have the nodes dispersed across multiple units.

 ## Big Data Dimensions